 There are special allergy medications that your vet can prescribe which are formulated for dogs.
 They can also run tests to see what your dog is allergic to.
 Then you can help prevent them from being around these stimulants which will reduce the need to treat them with drugs.

-Generally, dogs shouldn’t be given over the counter medication that is designed for humans.
+Generally, dogs shouldn’t be given over the counter medication designed for humans.
 Trying to guess the dosage on your own is not recommended.
 If your vet recommends it to you, they will also advise how much to give them, and in what intervals.
-If you find another website that tries to tell you on how much Benadryl to give your dog, you should not listen to it.
-There isn’t any way someone can accurately state this without knowing your dog’s breed, medical history, weight and current symptoms.
+There isn’t any way to accurately know dosage without your dog’s breed, medical history, weight and current symptoms.

 Can I Give My Dog Benadryl?
 Answer: Not Recommended